raphasampaio/MultidimensionalSparseArrays.jl/README.md

 ## Overview

-`NDimensionalSparseArrays.jl` provides a `NDSparseArray` type that efficiently stores and manipulates n-dimensional arrays with a high proportion of zero elements.
-Unlike dense arrays, `NDSparseArray` only stores non-zero values, significantly reducing memory consumption for sparse data.
+`NDimensionalSparseArrays.jl` provides an efficient `NDSparseArray` type for working with sparse, n-dimensional arrays.
+It is designed to store and manipulate arrays with a high proportion of zero elements, reducing memory consumption significantly compared to dense arrays.
+The package is dependency-free, making it lightweight and easy to integrate into various projects.

-This package is designed to be a flexible and intuitive tool for scientific computing, data analysis, and any domain where large, sparse n-dimensional data structures are common.

 ## Features

-- **Memory Efficiency:** Only non-zero elements are stored, making it ideal for high-dimensional sparse data.
+- **Memory Efficiency**: Stores only non-zero elements, ideal for high-dimensional sparse data.
-- **Arbitrary Dimensionality:** Create sparse arrays of any number of dimensions.
+- **Arbitrary Dimensionality**: Handles sparse arrays in any number of dimensions.
+- **No Dependencies**: The package is self-contained, with no external dependencies, ensuring a minimal footprint.
-- **Intuitive Indexing:** Use standard Julia indexing to access and modify elements.
+- **Intuitive Indexing**: Uses standard Julia array indexing for easy access and modification.
-- **Comprehensive API:** A rich set of functions for creating, manipulating, and analyzing sparse arrays.
+- **Flexible API**: A rich set of functions for creating, manipulating, and analyzing sparse arrays.
-- **Interoperability:** Easily convert between `NDSparseArray` and dense `Array` types.
+- **Interoperability**: Seamlessly convert between sparse and dense array types.
-- **Arithmetic Operations:** Perform element-wise arithmetic (+, -, *) on sparse arrays.

 ## Comparison with `SparseArrays.jl`

-`NDimensionalSparseArrays.jl` is designed to provide a flexible and easy-to-use interface for N-dimensional sparse arrays.
-While Julia's standard library [`SparseArrays.jl`](https://github.com/JuliaSparse/SparseArrays.jl) is highly optimized for 1-D and 2-D sparse arrays (vectors and matrices), `NDimensionalSparseArrays.jl` offers a more general-purpose solution for higher-dimensional sparse data.
+While `SparseArrays.jl` is highly optimized for 1D and 2D sparse arrays (vectors and matrices), `NDimensionalSparseArrays.jl` supports sparse data in **n**-dimensions, providing a more flexible and convenient solution for higher-dimensional use cases.
 Key differences include:

-- **Dimensionality:** `SparseArrays.jl` focuses on `SparseVector` and `SparseMatrixCSC`. `NDimensionalSparseArrays.jl` is built from the ground up for N-dimensional arrays.
+- **Dimensionality**: `SparseArrays.jl` is limited to 1D and 2D arrays, whereas `NDimensionalSparseArrays.jl` supports arbitrary-dimensional sparse arrays.
-- **Storage Format:** `NDimensionalSparseArrays.jl` uses a dictionary-based storage (`Dict{CartesianIndex{N}, T}`), which is flexible for arbitrary dimensions. `SparseArrays.jl` uses the more rigid but highly efficient Compressed Sparse Column (CSC) format for matrices.
+- **Storage Format**: Uses a dictionary-based storage format (`Dict{CartesianIndex{N}, T}`) suitable for any dimensionality, while `SparseArrays.jl` uses Compressed Sparse Column (CSC) format for matrices.
-- **Use Case:** If you are working with 1-D or 2-D sparse arrays and require high-performance linear algebra operations, `SparseArrays.jl` is the ideal choice.
-If you need to work with sparse data in three or more dimensions, `NDimensionalSparseArrays.jl` provides a more natural and convenient API.
+- **Use Case**: Best for working with higher-dimensional sparse arrays, while `SparseArrays.jl` excels in linear algebra operations for 1D and 2D sparse arrays.

 ## Installation